Student Spotlight: Stephanie N. Marcotte, Doctor of Education (Ed.D.)

 My experiences in this Ed.D. program have expanded my understanding of leadership by providing me with strong academic resources, authentic reflective spaces, and the ability to build on my understanding through peer-supported scaffolding.

-The Ed.D. program is tailored to educational leadership; however, this knowledge comes from personal experiences.
+The Ed.D. program is tailored to developing educational leadership in many kind of roles; however, this knowledge comes from personal experiences.
 I can say that my understanding of what a leader is has changed, and so has my ability to reflect on myself as a leader and my leadership experiences.
 The cycle of knowledge development and then reflection has been invaluable to my work academically, socially, and professionally.

 Originally, I thought that I would focus on gathering data related to the attacks on credit-bearing ESL programs.
 This morphed into better understanding leadership within the field, and how it responds to these attacks.
 This then drew me to questions to perspectives of leadership within my field over the past 10 years.